[Updated for 2022]

 It's 2022, and print is very much alive and presently facing a resurgence.
 It should be noted that general consumers favor it to a larger degree than the B2B marketing sector.
 According to a report by The Guardian, eBook sales fell by four percent in 2016 as the younger generations drove an appetite for print.

-The future of print remains bright as long as there is a need to communicate and find novel ways of doing so.
-Whether it morphs into 3D, VR-related, or AR-related, print has an enduring power that will always give it a firm foothold in the global communications marketplace.
+The future of print remains bright as long as there is a need to communicate and find novel and creative ways of doing so.
+Whether it transforms into 3D, VR-related, or AR-related, print has an enduring power that will always give it a firm foothold in the global communications marketplace.

-Printing is now cheaper in some instances, and like most things in business, various factors affect its price.
+Printing is now less expensive in some instances, and like most things in business, various factors affect its price.
 Which means you get what you pay for.

 When using print for B2B marketing, consider the following ideas:

 - Take your most popular content piece and create a print asset.
 Formerly, a brochure would do just fine.
 However, today's printing options are more flexible.

 - Print your most popular or universally-applied eBook as leave-behind booklets for meet-ups and presentations.